 Makes 4 servings

-1 lb uncooked organic chicken breast, cut into 1-inch pieces
+- 1 lb uncooked organic chicken breasts, cut into 1-inch pieces

 Spray a large skillet with nonstick cooking spray.
 Add onion, garlic and mushrooms to skillet and saute 5 minutes over low heat.
 Add chicken pieces and cook over medium-high heat until chicken is no longer pink.
 Once cooked, add diced tomatoes, tomato paste, balsamic vinegar, and spices to chicken mixture.
 Mix together well and simmer over medium-low heat about 20 minutes.
 Toss 1 cup sauce with 2/3 cup cooked pasta for each serving.